Walnux/ArrowDocuments/README.md

 # What is Arrow?
-**Arrow is the simple, secure, low latency and low overhead way to run application on cloud and edge.**
+**Arrow is the simple, secure, low latency and low overhead way to run an application on cloud, edge Computing and native computer.**

 Arrow is based on the [**Application Central**](/TopDown.md) design philosophy.